Each step in the site audit is designed to answer key questions about your online presense and how effectively it addresses your goals.

 The 404 page is what a web visitor will see when a page they visit does not exist.
 Done well, it can turn a bad user experience into another chance to add value and recapture a prospect by directing them to what would be most relevant to them.

 How easily can users find what they want on your site?

 Internal site search is important for large websites, particularly eCommerce websites with more than a few products.
 We verify that your internal index actually works.
 If your users look for something, you need to provide it or make note of what they want that you do not yet have.

-Note: several clients had a default ‘search’ box on their site that did absolutely nothing until this simple test revealed how to fix it.
+value: Several clients had a default ‘search’ box on their site that did absolutely nothing until this simple test revealed how to fix it.

 The navigation is how visitors will search for assets on the website internally and an important crawl pathway for search engine spiders.
 This is a subjective assessment of how to improve user experience and reduce the number of clicks a user has to make to land on key resources on your site.

 What happens when somebody with disabilities visits your website?

 We look for items that could negatively impact people with disabilities.
 Addressing many of these factors also improves your search rankings.

 - Mobile Friendly